 Then you’ll need to fasten your seat belt and wait for the ride to start.
 Soon your chair will roll forward and lift in front of an immersive screen.
-And with your feet dangling, you’ll fly through the Wild West or Iceland!
+And with your feet dangling, you’ll fly through the West, Rockies, or Iceland!

-The Real Wild West ride captures the beauty of the American West and the crazy things people do out here!
+The Wonders of the American West ride captures the beauty of the Wild West and the crazy things people do out here!

 For instance, you’ll fly with wingsuiters in Washington State and race with the world’s fastest car in the Salt Flats of Utah.
 You’ll also see one of the world’s natural wonders at Grand Canyon West.